Doctors in Unite: Relationship with the British Medical Association

 In the 1930s the MPU produced proposals for a National Health Service.
 The BMA also campaigned for an NHS at the time, but in the 1940s divisions emerged between the two organisations.
-The MPU supported Aneurin Bevan’s plans.
+The MPU supported Aneurin Bevan's plans.
 The BMA however was concerned by issues that arose in local authority hospitals in the 1930s, and abandoned its previous support for an NHS run by county councils.
 Instead it firmly opposed nationalisation of hospitals and state employment for doctors.

 The MPU was originally the only medical trade union until the BMA registered as a trade union In 1971.
 The Hospital Consultants and Specialists Association followed suit in 1974.

 The MPU was the only TUC affiliated medical trade union until 1979, when the HCSA also affiliated.
 It was the only TUC affiliated trade union party to medical negotiating machinery until 2016, when the HCSA also gained recognition.
-It is committed to restoring the NHS as a publicly owned, publicly provided service which is democratically controlled, planned to meet need and serves as the means by which society pursues health as a social goal.

-When the medical negotiating machinery was set up in 1948 the BMA sought to exclude the MPU, because of its opposition to trade unionism.
-Following a campaign by the union, an agreement was reached between the BMA and the MPU in December 1950.
-The BMA agreed to maintain universal franchise open to all doctors, including MPU members, and gave the MPU seats on the committee representing general practitioners.
-In return, the MPU withdrew its request for seats on the Doctors and Dentists Whitley Council.
-That agreement remains in force to this day, and is the means by which UNITE accesses the negotiating machinery for doctors and hospital dentists in the NHS.
-The agreement also applied to local government from 1950–74, when the NHS negotiating machinery extended to health workers in local government.
-As that is no longer the case, UNITE is now the only recognised medical trade union in negotiations with local government.